Single-shot: Browning

-In 1985 Browning re-introduced the famous Winchester Model 1885 single-shot rifles in popular calibers but under the Browning name.
-Although the Winchester Single Shot gained fame under the Winchester brand name, it was John Moses Browning that designed the rifle, selling the rights to Winchester in the early 1880s.
-The Browning Single Shot Rifle was in production from 1985 to 2001.
+In 1985, Browning re-introduced the famous Winchester Model 1885 single-shot rifles in popular calibers but under the Browning name.
+Although the rifle gained fame under the Winchester brand name, it was John Moses Browning that designed the rifle, selling the rights to Winchester in the early 1880s and was in production from 1885 to 1920.

 Cooper

 The majority of rifles made by Cooper are single-shot bolt-action rifles.
 Many of their rifles are specially crafted to suit long-range varmint hunting, where the accuracy of the single-shot action is helpful.